 - Add Vinegar.
 I started preheating my microwave convection at this stage.
 If baking in oven or pressure cooker then preheat it for 10 minutes and start early.

 - Put the batter in the muffin liners.
-Sprinkle choco chips or sugar sprinklers.
+Sprinkle choco chips or sugar sprinkles.

 Preheat pressure cooker for 10 minutes.
 Keep the muffin moulds on the stand/rack in the cooker.
-For complete details regarding bakling in pressure cooker, click here.
+For complete details regarding baking in a pressure cooker, click here.